joomla/Manual/docs/get-started/git/github-manual.md

 ### Commit and Push

 Easy with an IDE.
 In VSCode:
+- Select the Source Control icon at the left.
 - select the `+` button in the Changes list to commit the changes to the local repository.
 - Select the Source Control `...` button followed by Pull, Push / Push To... / and then select your own remote repo to push the changes from your local repo to your remote repo.